KiranSarella/notes-365-new/Notes 365/Features.md

 ## Notebooks pending tasks
-[-] perminent delete notebook and its nested hierarchy and each notebook content [ ] on mac list - hover show options
-[ ] not saving while removed lines issue
+[-] perminent delete notebook and its nested hierarchy and each notebook content [ ] not saving while removed lines issue
 [ ] expanded ids - persist logic
 [ ] move notebooks - persist?

 ## timeline
-[ ] optimization - reload only if today, this week, this month [ ] dynamic path
+[ ] optimization - reload only if today, this week, this month [ ] cache readonly view
+[ ]

 # Xcode 15
-[ ] update onChange to new syntax
-[ ] delete all unused code and sync
 [ ] compatable - convert old data to new swiftData structure

+search files and folders
-search with history
+search content scren

+#### mock - day change throughout the app.
+- by changing at one place, it should reflect in the entire app. how?

+DateTime.now
+DateTime.shared.now